Klaytn (KLAY) Price Tops $0.19 on Exchanges

 - Jeff in Space (JEFF) traded 2.2% lower against the dollar and now trades at $2.75 or 0.00010076 BTC.

-Klaytn was first traded on June 24th, 2019.
-Klaytn’s total supply is 5,747,327,803 coins and its circulating supply is 3,092,755,310 coins.
-Klaytn’s official Twitter account is @klaytn_official and its Facebook page is accessible here.
+Klaytn launched on June 24th, 2019.
+Klaytn’s total supply is 5,747,690,435 coins and its circulating supply is 3,092,933,717 coins.
 The official website for Klaytn is www.klaytn.foundation.
 The Reddit community for Klaytn is https://reddit.com/r/klaytn and the currency’s Github account can be viewed here.
 The official message board for Klaytn is medium.com/klaytn.
+Klaytn’s official Twitter account is @klaytn_official and its Facebook page is accessible here.

 Klaytn is an enterprise-grade, service-centric blockchain platform designed to bring user-friendly blockchain experience to millions.
 It combines the features of both public and private blockchains through an efficient hybrid design, providing decentralized data and control, distributed governance, low latency, and high scalability.